Pjmcnally/PowerShellWordle/README.md

   * Summary: Reads the user's inputted guess and verifies it is a valid word.
   * Parameters: None
   * Returns: Guess.
-* Compare-Guess
-  * Summary: Compares the user's guess to the word.
-  * Parameters: Guess, Word, Guess Result Object.
-  * Returns: An object containing the guessed letters and whether they are correct or not.
 * Show-Result
   * Summary: Show the user the current state of the game
   * Parameters: Correct Word, List of user guesses